 Which industries Use SolidWorks

-Frankly speaking, SolidWorks is used by almost every industries.
+Frankly speaking, SolidWorks is used by almost every industry.
 SolidWorks is such a versatile software to ignore.
-There is hardly any mechanical industry which does not use SoludWorks.
-But most of the industries that uses SolidWorks are Medical Device, Home Appliances, Automotive, Aviation and Heavy Machineries.
+There is hardly any mechanical industry that does not use SolidWorks.
+But most of the industries that use SolidWorks are Medical Device, Home Appliances, Automotive, Aviation, and Heavy Machineries.

 AutoCAD Vs SolidWorks